Gaussianity revisited: Exploring the Kibble-Zurek mechanism with superconducting rings: Experiments in an external field

-Figs.~\ref{calib}~(a) and (b) show the quantum levels observed when the system is cooled through a controlled Normal-Superconducting (NS) transition in the presence of a transverse magnetic field, $H_{\perp}$, which is incremented by steps corresponding to $\sim 0.02\,\Phi_0$ jumps in the freezing flux, $\Phi_f=\mu_0 H_{\perp} A_{loop}$, where $A_{loop}$ is the loop area.
-Once $H_{\perp}$ is removed, each trapped flux quantum results in a small change in $H_{\rho}$ which, in turn, produces a detectable change in the junction zero-field critical current, $I_c$.
+Figs.~\ref{calib}~(a) and (b) show the quantum levels observed when the system is cooled through a controlled Normal-Superconducting (NS) transition in the presence of a transverse magnetic field, $H_f$, which is incremented by steps corresponding to $\sim 0.02\,\Phi_0$ jumps in the freezing flux, $\Phi_f=\mu_0 H_f A_{loop}$, where $A_{loop}$ is the loop area.
+Once $H_f$ is removed, each trapped flux quantum results in a small change in $H_{\rho}$ which, in turn, produces a detectable change in the junction zero-field critical current, $I_c$.
 The two panels of Fig.~\ref{calib} refer to the same sample quenched in the same field range, but with different cooling rates, $dT/dt$: in the first panel it is about $-500\,$K/s, while it is hundred times larger for the second panel where a marked overlap of the quantum states is visible.
-This overlap is due to the non-adiabaticity of the thermal quenches and, as discussed in the main text, the quantum transition from one level to the next follows a Gaussian probability law.
-In deriving Figs.~\ref{calib}(a) and (b), we assumed that the (unknown) residual magnetic field of our setup was small enough to be trapped in the loop as less than one fluxoid.
+In deriving Figs.~\ref{calib}~(a) and (b), we assumed that the (unknown) residual magnetic field of our setup was small enough to be trapped in the loop as less than one fluxoid.
 Nevertheless, the presence of any larger (static) magnetic field would simply result in a horizontal shift of the field axis or, correspondingly, a vertical shift of the winding number, $n$.
 In other words, we are able to measure the changes in the loop quantum state, but not its absolute value.
-Luckily, as it was argued in the main text, the transition from the $n$-th to the $n+1$-th state is virtually independent on $n$.
+Luckily, as discussed in Section~\ref{sec:prodin1d}, the transition from the $n$-th to the $n+1$-th state is virtually independent of $n$.